Deliberative Democracy: What is it, and how can it stop polarization?

 What is deliberative democracy?

-Deliberative democracy is a form of democracy that emphasizes informed, thoughtful discussion and debate among citizens before making decisions.
+Deliberative democracy is a form of democracy where decisions are made through informed, reasoned discussions among a representative sample of citizens.
 It involves people engaging in structured dialogues to consider different viewpoints, weigh evidence, and arrive at reasoned conclusions, often on policy issues or proposed laws.
+These discussions emphasize thoughtful deliberation, respect for diverse opinions, and finding common ground, rather than simply voting based on political affiliation.

 What is a Citizens’ Assembly, and how does it work?